 Dec 28 2007

-Since I was already near Harrisburg for Christmas with my husband’s family, I took the opportunity last Wednesday to visit the lower Susquehanna River with Scott Gregg and his daughter Karena, two birding friends from Beaver Falls.
+Since I was already near Harrisburg for a family Christmas celebration, I took the opportunity last Wednesday to visit the lower Susquehanna River with Scott Gregg and his daughter Karena, birding friends from Beaver Falls.
 Our goal was to see bald eagles.

 Our main stop was Conowingo, a hydro-electric dam in Maryland and the last dam before Chesapeake Bay.
 The river was so high that the floodgates were open and sirens were wailing to warn boaters of the flood and turbulence.
 Spray rose from the dam’s waterfall and hundreds of gulls wheeled through the mist.
 Black vultures hunched on the dam and in nearby trees.
 Great-blue herons waited out the flood on a rocky downstream island.